 12 Whoever has the Son has life; whoever does not have the Son of God does not have life.

-These verses take very complex systems of thought and philosophy, and attempt to simplify it for the sake of our understanding.
+These verses take very complex systems of thought and philosophy and attempt to simplify them for the sake of our understanding.
 While life on earth will end for everyone, God promises us eternal life in Heaven with Him.
-It is there that our souls will never stop rejoicing – the heavenly spirits singing of an infinite life where no one will ever be thirsty and no mouth will go unfed.
+It is there that our souls will never stop rejoicing – the heavenly spirits singing of an infinite life where no one will ever be thirsty, and no mouth will go unfed.

 John 3:16